 6.10.3.4.4 CFP Usage field

 If present, the CFP Usage field shall convey the intended usage of the CFP of the current and/or subsequent superframes by the sending PD, or by the group whose activity the sender is leading.
+Clause 6.12.7 describes the operation.
 The CFP Usage field shall be formatted as illustrated in Figure 45.

 <END>